mani-nm/ensemble-defense-against-adversarial-examples/README.md

-# Adversarial_Examples
+# Adversarial Examples Attacks and Defenses
 Final Project for attacking and defending Image recognition SOTA deep learning models.
-This is a working repository with implementation several attack algorithms and defenses.
-I will be working on improving the code from usability prespective in a few days.
+This is a working repository with implementation of several adversarial examples attack algorithms and defenses.
+I will be working on improving the code from usability prespective and will add descrition with image samples from my experiments in a few days.
 Also I plan to release the trained models for both attack and defenses in coming days.
 ## Disclaimer: This is a personal repository which is a work in progress.
 Attacks Implimented:
 1. Fast Gradient Sign Method (FGSM)